JAILBREAK-101/JAILBREAK-101/README.md

 - <img src="https://user-images.githubusercontent.com/100247352/235330471-7dd9ae6d-6c02-4d39-a90b-edc358f6dd8b.gif" height = 30 alt = "YouTube Gif" /> I'm on YouTube @ [Genix-Js](https://www.youtube.com/channel/UCoUdtpdcWXr-Wk0jLaLN04w)

-- 🔭 I’m currently working on **ReactJs Projects** and also making commits
+- 🔭 I’m currently working on **Portfolio Projects** and also making commits

-- 🌱 I’m currently learning **Sass, Node.Js and React Js**
+- 🌱 I’m currently learning **Node.Js and React Js**

 - 👯 I’m looking to collaborate on **Open Source, Mobile and Web Dev** projects, as well as **hone** my skills in Web Development

-- 💬 Ask me about **HTML, CSS and Javascript, TypeScript, ReactJs, and all that it is to Front-end web-dev**
+- 💬 Ask me about **HTML, CSS, and Javascript, TypeScript, ReactJs, and all that it is to Front-end web-dev**

 - 📫 Hit me up at **samuelifeoluwa540@gmail.com**